kosinix/bootcamp24/docs/3-backend/nunjucks.md

     npm install nunjucks
     ```

 1. Go ahead and check your `package.json`.
 You now have `nunjucks` together with `express` under dependencies.
-That means that your app now depends on `express` and `nunjucks` to work properly.
+That means that your app now depends on Express and Nunjucks to work properly.

 ## Setting up Nunjucks
 Let's setup Nunjucks with Express.